 Reasons why I got into nursing: Helping people makes my heart sing – and nursing gives me the ability to help people feel better or help them manage their diseases and live long productive lives.
 Working with kids gives me the ability to help teach healthy thinking and living early in their lives!

-When Your Child is Sick
+When Your Child is Sick – KISD 24 Hour Rule

-Medication to be given for less than 15 days must be accompanied by a note from the parent authorizing administration of the medication, reason and dose time and amount.
-Parents are asked to deliver the medication to the clinic and bring only the necessary amount for school.
+Medication to be given for less than 15 days must be accompanied by a KISD Administration of Medications at School for 15 Days or Less form completed by the parent or legal guardian authorizing administration of the medication.
+Parents must deliver the medication to the clinic and bring only the necessary amount for school.

 Health & Nutrition

 Please encourage your child to start each day with a healthy breakfast.
 Look at the lunch menu with your child and encourage healthy choices.
-Remind your child that food/snacks are not to be shared at school due to food allergies.
+All students will have time in class to have a snack that you provide from home.
+Please remind your child that food/snacks are not to be shared at school due to food allergies.

-Parents please ensure that your child has a good night's sleep before coming to school.
+Parents, please ensure that your child has a good night's sleep before coming to school.